thefitbea/My-Portfolio/README.md

 # My-Portfolio

-Another version of aportfolio site inspired by Lucas Perret
+Another version of a portfolio site inspired by Lucas Perret

 Completely Made from scratch using Atom, run on Google Chrome Dev